6 Key Supply Chain Risks (and Remedies) Every Business Must Manage

 Managing your supply chain means truly understanding it, and that means going further and deeper than just tier 1 suppliers.
 It means identifying who your suppliers are working with, which areas they operate in, and how their operations are managed.

-This is important because certain countries have greater risk of disruption and certain products have higher risk of fraud.
+This is important because certain countries have greater risk of supply chain disruptions and certain products have higher risk of fraud.
 Any instances of this threaten the integrity of the entire supply chain.

 2. Setting and managing KPIs